 How to Choose the Right LMS for Your Business

-- Identify your Learning Goals: Since bite-sized learning is personalized, it is important that you first understand the learning goals – Do you want the modules to provide performance support, supplement classroom, online or ILT learning, or enable informed decision-making?
+- Identify your Learning Goals: Since bite-sized learning is personalized, it is important that you first understand the learning goals – Do you want the modules to provide performance support, supplement classroom, online, or ILT learning, or enable informed decision-making?
 You may also wish to take your employees on board to understand their knowledge gap areas and create nuggets more suited to their needs.

 - Keep it Short: Bite-sized learning content should be very concise, not more than 3 to 5 minutes.
 Focus on one idea at a time and ensure that the information you provide is complete in itself such that it answers all learner’s queries and they don’t have to wade through unnecessary information to find what they are looking for.
 This holds true for performance support and decision-making.
-The other reason to keep it short is so that the learners can go through these nuggets during their free time – between meetings, during coffee breaks or while commuting.
-Provide links to social media, online communities and other content resources so that they can look for additional information if they require or connect with other members for discussions.
+The other reason to keep it short is so that the learners can go through these nuggets during their free time – between meetings, during coffee breaks, or while commuting.
+Provide links to social media, online communities, and other content resources so that they can look for additional information if they require it or connect with other members for discussions.

 - Understand your End-learners’ Learning Styles: Once again, take your employees into confidence to understand what type of technology they are most comfortable with to deliver bite-sized learning.
-There are various media types you can harness to create your micro-nuggets, for example, audio, video, graphics, infographics and the more advanced ones like animations and simulations.
+There are various media types you can harness to create your micro-nuggets, for example, audio, video, graphics, infographics, and the more advanced ones like animations and simulations.

 - Study your Design Options: It is a good idea to match the format with the type of content and also with your budget.
 You may also talk to your in-house content developers or if you are outsourcing, to the eLearning content developers on the best formats for your content type.

-- Ensure Usability Across Platforms: People consume their content on all types of platforms – laptops, PCs, tablets and mobiles, so make sure that your content is easy to access on all platforms and is available both offline and online.
+- Ensure Usability Across Platforms: People consume their content on all types of platforms – laptops, PCs, tablets, and mobiles, so make sure that your content is easy to access on all platforms and is available both offline and online.

-- Use an LMS to Create your Bite-sized Learning Content: Instead of investing in an LMS, you can use third-party LMS solutions to create small bite-sized content and enrich it with various media types.
+- Use an LMS to Create Your Bite-Sized Learning Content: Instead of investing in an LMS, you can use third-party LMS solutions to create small bite-sized content and enrich it with various media types.
 You can also add evaluation tools to understand if your modules are meeting their requirements, and accordingly modify your content for better outcomes.
-For the best returns on your investment, do a thorough research on the LMS vendors and choose one with a wide experience and more specifically in your area of specialization.
+For the best returns on your investment, do thorough research on the LMS vendors and choose one with a wide experience and more specifically in your area of specialization.